itpp-labs/access-addons/ir_rule_website/doc/index.rst

  INFO rw odoo.models: The requested operation cannot be completed due to record rules: Document type: product.template, Operation: read, Records: 47, User: 5

 in odoo logs

+This is so because in backend rules work in non-website context.
+In other words the setting is mandatory for website rules.

 Usage
 =====